John Willys: Personal life

 Well respected in the business community, John Willys was a strong supporter of the United States Republican Party who had been an Ohio delegate to the 1916 Republican National Convention.
 Following the election of Herbert Hoover to the Presidency of the United States, in March 1930 Willys was appointed the first United States Ambassador to Poland, serving until May 1932.

-Willys and his wife had at least one daughter, Virginia, who married a rancher, Luis Marcelino de Aguirre, in 1929 when she was 18.
+Willys and his wife, Irene Van Wie Willys (1877–1945) had one daughter, Virginia Clayton (1910–1981), who married a wealthy Argentine rancher, Luis Marcelino de Aguirre, in 1929 when she was 18.
+They divorced and in 1933 married José de Landa of Paris (1899–1961), son of a onetime Governor of Mexico’s Federal District, Don Guillermo de Landa y Escandon.
+She married a third time to Wilson C. Lucom (d.
+2006).

 The following year, John Willys and his wife of thirty-seven years divorced.
-He soon remarried.
+In 1934, he remarried to Florence Elizabeth (nee Dingler) Dolan (1896–1983).

 Death

 He died on August 26, 1935, of a stroke after recovering completely from a previous heart attack that he had in May, at his home in The Bronx, New York City.
 He was interred in the Kensico Cemetery in Valhalla, New York.